 Then as suddenly as they arrived, they are soon all gone!
 You see an immigration officer brandishing a baton hard on their heels and you understand why.
 The handicraft selling business that happens outside the immigration offices, as travellers process their papers and others take the opportunity to do a bit of souvenir shopping, apparently, is not allowed and sometimes there are epic Tom and Jerry-type battles between the women and the immigration officers.

 After a short while, they are back again and the cycle starts all over.
 Most of these women merchants never went to school but are at ease conversing in basic but refined English, some even in Italian, French and German.

 They have taken the art of marketing to a new level.
 A woman may approach you with some nice handicraft and offers it to you for sale.
 If she realises you are not interested, she then pushes the item to you claiming it is a ‘special gift’ for the day.

 Woe unto you if you think you have just won the lottery and you can just walk away because as soon as you accept the offer, the lady leaves and then spends the remainder of the time you are there systematically trailing you from a distance but making sure you notice her until you grow tired and pay her away.

 This happened to me once.
 To cut a long story short, I settled my ‘debt’ but could not help wondering whether I had been a recipient of the most ingenious marketing strategy or the victim of pure unadulterated treachery.
 Whatever it was, I just hope someone can help them set up something more formal because I think they are amazing and deserve a better chance.

 Money changers do roaring business here as well but be careful.
 Not all are well-intentioned.
-If you are not sure and have never done this before, you are better-off changing your money at the forex bureaus nearby.
+If you are not sure and have never done this before, you are better off changing your money at the forex bureaus nearby.
 There is one on the Tanzania side located in the same building where the immigration office is.
-I have never understood why the Kenyan side does not a similar facility.
+I have never understood why the Kenyan side does not have a similar facility.